Important Updates

-Well Permit with Mojave Water Agency’s (MWA) Jurisdiction.
-Please note that all well permit applications within the Mojave Water Agency (MWA) Boundaries that are submitted on and after August 1,2022, will be requested to complete MWA’s “New Construction Acknowledgement Form“.
+Well permit within Mojave Water Agency’s (MWA) Jurisdiction: All well permit applications within MWA boundaries that are submitted on and after August 5, 2024, will be requested to complete MWA’s “Notice of Intent to Extract or Divert Water“.
 The form can be found along with the “Application for Well Permit” and is requested to be submitted with the application.
-Please visit mojavewater.org to view the affected area.
+Please visit www.mojavewater.org/well-permitting for additional information.

 Safe Drinking Water